Renewable energy in Kenya: Wind power

 Since the beginning of the 19th century, wind energy has been used for domestic water pumping and irrigation in Kenya.
 To accelerate the development of wind power, Kenya has reformed its legal and institutional frameworks through low feed-in tariffs, energy auctions, and net metering.
 Recently, Kenya launched the Lake Turkana Wind Power Project, the largest wind power project in Africa and Kenya's largest public-private investment in history.
 The wind farm consists of 365 turbines with the capacity to generate 310 MW to Kenya's national grid.
 However, the project has also been accused of infringing on the rights of Rendille, Samburu, and Turkana communities living on the concession land.
-Tensions ensue as villages were forced to be relocated and residents struggle to secure employment with competition from all over the country.
+Tensions ensue as villages wareforced to be relocated and residents struggle to secure employment with competition from all over the country.
 Moreover, because the communities surrounding the Marsabit County are not connected to the national grid, residents themselves will not receive the energy produced by the project.
-The neglect of local land rights has led to displacement of indigenous communities and a persistent energy demand gap that remains unaddressed.
+The neglect of local land rights has led to dthe isplacement of indigenous communities and a persistent energy demand gap that remains unaddressed.